Melchiade Gabba

-Melchiade Gabba (Milan, 20 August 1874 – Rome, 17 November 1952) was an Italian general during the Fascist period, who served as commander of the Royal Corps of Colonial Troops of Eritrea and Chief of Staff of the East Africa High Command during the Second Italo-Ethiopian War.
+Melchiade Gabba (20 August 1874 – 17 November 1952) was an Italian general during the Fascist period, who served as commander of the Royal Corps of Colonial Troops of Eritrea and Chief of Staff of the East Africa High Command during the Second Italo-Ethiopian War.
 From 27 July 1943 to 24 February 1944 he was Minister of Italian Africa of the Badoglio I Cabinet.
 He was also a Senator of the Kingdom of Italy from 1939 to 1944.

 Biography

 He was born in Milan on 20 August 1874, the son of Alberto Gabba and Giulia Sozzani, both belonging to the Milanese nobility.
 On 15 October 1892 he entered the Military College of Milan and then the Royal Academy of Artillery and Engineers of Turin, where he enrolled on 8 August 1895, graduating as artillery second lieutenant.
 In 1905 he entered the Army War School.
 From 1911 to December 1915 he was in Eritrea as a staff officer, and then commander of the artillery of the Royal Corps of Colonial Troops.
 Having returned to Italy in the middle of the First World War, starting from May 1916, with the rank of lieutenant colonel, he served on the Julian front in command of an artillery group of the XVIII Army Corps and later of the XX Army Corps.
 He was then Chief of Staff of the 13th Division, of the 57th Division, and Head of the Operations and General Affairs Office of the Chief of Staff of the Royal Italian Army, General Luigi Cadorna.
 He later held the role of Chief of Staff of the XXIX Army Corps, of the XIV Corps and Chief of Staff of the territorial military division of Chieti.
 For his role in the battle of Asiago (where he was wounded in June 1916) and in the battle of Mount Ortigara he was awarded the Knight's Cross of the Military Order of Savoy, and for that in the First Battle of the Piave the Officer's Cross of the same order.